kandelvijaya/website/content/post/promiseIn30Lines.md

 Thats it!.
 Don't worry about `bind` and `then`.
 We shall see they are very simple functions too.

 ![Monadic AsyncTask](/img/monadicPromise.png)

-Some might find it coming.
-The promise / future which ever you call it.
-Lets not get there yet.

 Let me show you yet another example: